Register for our webinar

 Top 20 Puzzle Questions Asked in Interviews

-The following are 20 sample puzzles to get your prep started.
+We’ve covered 20 sample puzzles to get your prep started.

-Common interview puzzles for software engineers are those where you might not require your programming skills.
-It's based on your reasoning and logical skills.
+Logical puzzles are those types of puzzles where you might not require your programming skills.
+It’s based on your reasoning and logical skills.
+Let’s look at some logical interview puzzles for software engineers.

 1. Crossing the Bridge Puzzle